What is Undeposited Funds?

 What is Undeposited Funds (or Payments to Deposit)?

-The Undeposited Funds (or Payments to Deposit) account in QuickBooks Online serves a special function – it’s a special temporary account that QuickBooks uses to hold payments received before you deposit them into in the bank.
-Think of the Undeposited Funds account as an envelope where you keep cash and checks until you take them to the bank.
+Undeposited Funds is a temporary account where QuickBooks holds payments before you deposit them in the bank.
+Think of it as an envelope for cash and checks until you take them to the bank.

 How does FlexBooks use Undeposited Funds?